 Third Phase of Dry AMD

 Growth of drusen in dry AMD becomes more severe, and the RPE layer is extensively damaged.
 Vision declines, hindering the ability to perform your daily activities.
-Due to vision loss you may require the use of low vision devices.
-AMD can result in functional blindness.
+AMD can even result in functional blindness.
+Due to vision loss, you may need to use low vision devices to help you see better throughout the day.